From low-VOC paint to the best house plants for better air, bringing sustainability home is easier than you think.

 There are many ways to do this, such as installing bespoke understairs storage that can hide away shoes, coats, and bags, using beautiful pieces of fitted furniture to store toys or books, or making the most of vertical space with contemporary shelving.
 The key is to make your storage complement the overall interior design, using colors and materials that create a luxurious look and feel.

-When choosing paint for your home, look out for low-loose options in volatile organic compounds (VOCs).
-These are chemicals that can off-gas into the air and cause health problems.
+When choosing paint for your home, look out for low levels of volatile organic compounds (VOCs).
+These are chemicals that can off-gas into the air and cause health and environmental problems.
 Low-VOC paints have come a long way in recent years, and there are now many great options available that don’t sacrifice quality or color.

 Paint is one of the easiest ways to change the look of a room, so it’s a great place to start when you are thinking about sustainability.
 However, there are many other sustainable painting practices, such as using recycled paint or choosing paints with natural ingredients like clay.
 These alternatives can be more expensive than traditional paint, but they are better for your health and the environment.